curtismceachen/Skate-Spotter/README.md

 Technologies Used:

 This app uses the MERN-stack (MongoDB/Mongoose, Express, React, Node), and uses AJAX for communication between front and backend.
-It also uses token-based authentication for user signup and login.
+It uses token-based authentication for user signup and login.
 Much of the styling was done using Bootstrap.

 Getting Started: